-As part of the Connected Women Programme’s Commitment Partner initiative, Safaricom has committed to increase the number of women who use their mobile money service from 45% to 50% and their data services from 43% to 50% by 2020.
+As part of the Connected Women Programme’s Commitment Partner initiative, Safaricom has committed to increase the number of women who use their mobile money service from 46% to 50% and their data services from 47% to 50% by 2023.

-Click on the links below to hear from Neon Kicka customers, who explain how access to a smartphone and mobile internet has improved their lives.
+Click on the links below to watch testimonials from Neon Kicka customers, who explain how access to a smartphone and mobile internet has improved their lives.